QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```bash
 curl -X POST -H 'content-type: application/json' --data '{"jsonrpc":"2.0","method":"setMining","params":[true],"id":0}' http://127.0.0.1:38491
 ```
-## Running Multiple Clusters and Boot Node
+## Multiple Clusters and Boot Node
 With different deployConfig.json you can deploy multiple clusters in same network with this tool.

-Leave `BootNode` field empty when you deploy the first cluster/node in the network, and you'll find bootnode info like "enode://..." printed in console log.
+Leave `BootNode` field empty when you deploy the first cluster in the network, and you'll find bootnode info like "enode://..." printed in console log.
 Use this value to append IP address and p2p port for `BootNode` value in the configuration file to build other clusters in the same network.
 For example:
 ```bash